 The acidic property of lemon can be very useful in treating acne.
-Lemon cleans out the dirt that has accumulated in the pores and hardens the sebum.
-You can use it on your skin daily, but if it is too drying, then use it every 2 or 3 days.
+Lemon cleans out the dirt accumulated in the pores and hardens the sebum.
+You can use it on your skin daily, but if it is too drying, use it every 2 or 3 days.

 How to prepare Lemon Juice Acne Treatment